Michele Fawdon: Career

 appealing and musically excellent Mary Magdalene."
 She was recorded for the soundtrack album, Jesus Christ Superstar (Original Australian Cast Recording) (late 1972).
 In the following year Fawdon was replaced as Magdalene by Marcia Hines.

 Fawdon's various television roles were in Matlock Police (1971, 1972, 1973, 1974), The Unisexers (1975), The Sullivans (1979), Cop Shop (1979, 1980), Young Ramsay (1980), and A Country Practice (1980, 1985, 1992).
 In the drama feature film, Cathy's Child (1979), she performed the theme song.
 For the role, the actress met and spoke with the Maltese-born, Australian resident Cathy Baikas, whom she portrays.
 She then "mixed with the Maltese community, working for a while in a clothing factory to get the feeling of the accent and the day-to-day concerns."
+At the 1979 Australian Film Institute Awards Fawdon won Best Actress in a Leading Role for Cathy's Child.

+Fawdon played the role of Australian 19th-century painter Jane Sutherland in the July 1985 ABC-TV mini-series, One Summer Again, which focusses on the Heidelberg School of artists of the 1880s.
+Also in that year she starred in the feature film, Unfinished Business as Maureen, who is trying to get pregnant by her ex-boyfriend (John Clayton) as her husband (Norman Kaye) is sterile.
+It was directed by Bob Ellis.
+At the 1985 Australian Film Institute Awards she was nominated for Best Lead Actress for her role.
+Australian film critic, David Stratton, who first saw the film in 2012, observed, "I don't see [Clayton] as having been quite as good as [Ellis] thinks, but [Fawdon] was worthy of her AFI nom.
+And that's about it..."

 In 1986 she portrayed Lena Ranger in the ABC-TV telemovie, The Fish Are Safe, which was directed by Noni Hazelhurst.
 For the role of Lena, Fawdon won the Australian Film Institute Award for Best Lead Actress for a Telefeature in 1987.
 In 1990 Fawdon appeared as Rose Peterson in the New Zealand film, The Rogue Stallion.
 She played Judge Cath in four episodes of Marshall Law (2002).
 Her last screen appearance was as Lorna Shanks in three episodes of Killing Time (2011).

+Personal life

 Fawdon met her domestic partner, Geoff Jenkins, when both appeared in Manning Clark's History of Australia: The Musical in 1988.
 They had a child together in 1995.
 Michele Fawdon died on 23 May 2011, from cancer, aged 63.